sharp0000000001/Rainbow/README.md

 Adjust for where GRAPHICS.H is.
 Add to the project: GLEW.LIB, GLFW.lib and OPENGL32.lib.

-In addition add GLEW and GLFW with Opengl32 to the C:\windows\system32 directory.
+In addition add GLEW and GLFW with Opengl32 (dll's) to the C:\windows\system32 directory.

 Thank you